nirvdrum/nirvdrum.com/_posts/2017-02-14-truffleruby-on-the-svm.md

 The Substrate VM is a project under the GraalVM umbrella at Oracle Labs, headed by Christian Wimmer.
 The basic idea behind the SubstrateVM is to provide a new distribution mechanism for languages offered in Truffle.
 The Truffle DSL and framework are Java-based, which means languages wishing to make use of Truffle must also be authored in Java.
-Authoring a language, such as Ruby, in a high level language like Java brings many advantages, such as excellent IDEs, refactoring capabilities, performance &amp; analysis tools, and a codebase that's easy to maintain.
+Authoring a language, such as Ruby, in a high level language like Java brings many advantages such as excellent IDEs, refactoring capabilities, performance &amp; analysis tools, and a codebase that's easy to maintain.
 However, it also brings with it disadvantages such as slower startup time, increased memory usage, and distribution difficulties.

-The SubstrateVM aims to address the disadvantages while preserving the good stuff.
-By stripping out the JDK classes not needed by a guest language, performing up-front optimizations during ahead-of-time compilation, and retaining the metadata necessary for Graal to perform online optimization of a guest program, SubstrateVM is able to produce a compact static binary with fast startup time and reduced memory overhead.
+The Substrate VM addresses those deficiencies by producing a static binary of a Truffle language runtime<sup>4</sup>.
+It performs an extensive static analysis of the runtime, noting which classes and methods are used &mdash; only this set will be compiled into native code in the final binary.
+The ahead-of-time (AOT) compiler then performs some up-front optimizations such as trivial method inlining and constructs the metadata necessary for Graal to perform its runtime optimizations.
+The final output is a version of the Truffle language interpreter fully compiled to native machine code; i.e., there is no Java bytecode anywhere.
+As an added benefit, the binary size is considerably smaller than the JVM's because all the unused classes are excluded.

 This is a powerful new addition to the Truffle toolchain.
 In addition to an optimizing JIT, GC, instrumentation (profiler &amp; debugger), and built-in polyglot support, by implementing your language on top of Truffle you now get an ahead-of-time compiler.

-There are trade-offs to targeting the Substrate VM.
+As with all technology, there are trade-offs to targeting the Substrate VM.
 In order to perform its static analysis, all code to be included in the binary must be statically reachable.
 Consequently, reflection and dynamic class loading can't be used.
 Additionally, arbitrary native code cannot be called.